ardatumay/githubclone/README.md

-# A small react application application that imitates very small subset of github
+# A small react application that imitates very small subset of github

 ## Login with github personal access token